 - How to secure clients online

-Once you’ve had a read through this blog, as always, don’t be afraid to ask me any questions you might have by simply leaving a comment below.
+Once you’ve read this blog, don’t be afraid to ask me any questions you might have by simply leaving a comment below.
 Also, PT Pioneer is packed with other excellent articles, so be sure to take a look around the website.

-Now let’s get right into it and see just how you as a personal trainer can go about securing more clients.
+Now let’s get right into it and see how to secure more clients as a personal trainer.

 The Traditional Way Of Personal Training: How To Up Your Client Roster

-For a personal trainer who works for themselves, clients are your bread and butter.
-If you struggle to build up a decent roster of clients, well then you are going to struggle to pay the bills.
+Clients are your bread and butter for personal trainers who work for themselves.
+If you struggle to build up a decent roster of clients, well, you will struggle to pay the bills.

-But luckily, you are not the first personal trainer in the world needing methods to gain some new clients.
+But luckily, you are not the first personal trainer in the world to need methods to gain some new clients.
 There have been plenty before you and in that regard, there are plenty of strategies and ideas that you can use.

-So let’s look at a few of them that I consider being some of the best, the tried and tested ideas that will see clients seek you out to help them, be it lose weight, increase athletic performance just improve their overall fitness.
+So let’s look at a few of them that I consider to be some of the best, the tried and tested ideas that will see clients seek you out to help them lose weight, increase athletic performance, and improve their overall fitness.

 1: Be visible

 As a personal trainer, you need to be seen.
-So where ever it is you work from, probably your local gym, you need to be there as much as you possibly can.
+So wherever you work from, probably your local gym, you must be there as much as possible.

 A day without client appointments should be seen as an opportunity to market yourself, that’s for sure.